 Why Social Media and Plaintiff Claims Don’t Mix

 If you are in the middle of a claim, you should not be airing the details about your accident or case for the world to see.
-By doing so, you are inviting the defense, claim adjusters, and others working against you to diminish or deny your claim altogether in on how to belittle your perspective and what happened to you.
+By doing so, you are inviting the defense counsel, claim adjusters, and others working against you to diminish or deny your claim altogether.
+What might seem like an innocuous social media post can quickly turn into something used to belittle your perspective and what happened to you.

 Why You Should Avoid Social Media When You’re in the Middle of a Claim